Search Knowledge Base by Keyword

 There is also a modified cash-basis method of accounting for those who have inventory where generally you are using cash-basis for recording transactions but record all inventory transactions using accrual-basis.
 Which method should you use?

 Yes, there are all kinds of exceptions, rules, thresholds, etc. and other nauseating details.
 Let’s skip those now.
-Most small businesses can operate just fine using the cash-basis method of accounting; cash comes in, revenue.
-Cash leaves, expense or distribution (or loan payment or capital expenditure).
+Most small businesses can operate just fine using the cash-basis method of accounting; when cash comes in, it’s revenue.
+When cash leaves, it is usually an expense or a shareholder distribution (or loan payment or capital expenditure on a monster truck for the office).
 Easy.
-Cash-basis method also prevents phantom income or paying taxes on bad income.
-What do we mean?

 If you send an invoice on 12/31 but the client never pays, and you forget this, you will pay taxes on phantom income.
-Or, you send an invoice for $10,000 on 12/31 but the client only pays $6,000 on 7/1 because of a negotiated write-down; you paid taxes on $10,000 and now you must wait until the following year to recognize the $4,000 bad debt and subsequent reduction in taxable income. $4,000 times your tax rate might not be a big deal; $40,000 times your tax rate might be a killer since you didn’t get the cash to pay the taxes.
+Or, you send an invoice for $10,000 on 12/31 but the client only pays $6,000 on 7/1 because of a negotiated write-down; you paid taxes on $10,000 and now you must wait until the following year to recognize the $4,000 bad debt expense and subsequent reduction in taxable income. $4,000 times your tax rate might not be a big deal; $40,000 times your tax rate might be a killer since you didn’t get the cash to pay the taxes.

 Another scenario is where you invoice a client on 12/31 but because of norms in the industry, they don’t pay for six months.
 If this is a large invoice you will have fronted the taxes generated by it on April 15 but not get paid until July 1.
-That can really such the cash out of your flow.
+That can really suck the cash out of your flow.

 Cash-basis method of accounting takes the mystery out of this stuff.

 Here is another example to hopefully take this home.
 You are a landlord.
-Your property is vacant for two months; your rental income is naturally reduced by this vacancy and as such creates a built-in tax reduction (not deduction… reduction… with an r).
+Your property is vacant for two months; your taxable rental income is naturally reduced by this vacancy and as such creates a built-in tax reduction (not deduction… reduction… with an r).

-Taxpayer's Comprehensive Guide to LLCs and S Corps : 2019 Edition
+Taxpayer's Comprehensive Guide to LLCs and S Corps 2023-2024 Edition

-This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
+This KB article is an excerpt from our 400+ page book (some picture pages, but no scatch and sniff) which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
-You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-
+You can cruise through these KB articles online, click on the fancy buttons below or visit our webpage which provides more information at-